Radio Hauraki

 Radio Hauraki is a New Zealand rock music station that started in 1966.
 It was the first private commercial radio station of the modern broadcasting era in New Zealand and operated illegally until 1970 to break the monopoly held by the state-owned New Zealand Broadcasting Corporation.
 From its founding until 2012 Hauraki played a mix of classic and mainstream rock music.
-In 2013, it changed its music content, playing modern rock and alternative rock from the last 25–30 years.
-As of 2019 more classic rock and progressive rock is being increasingly played.
+In 2013, it changed its music content, playing modern rock and alternative rock from the last 35–40 years.
 In its modern legal form, Radio Hauraki's head office and main studios are now located at 2 Graham Street in the Auckland CBD, as one of eight stations of NZME Radio.

 Private commercial radio stations had operated from the earliest days of broadcasting, but the government began to close them down, the process accelerating after World War II.
 To break the state monopoly, Radio Hauraki was originally formed as a pirate station in the Hauraki Gulf, in a history that saw the loss of one life.